 Subject to limited exceptions, requiring job applicants' or employees' genetic, medical and disability-related information is not permissible.
-See the United States chapter for further information.
+US federal law applies in this area.

 Drug and alcohol testing

 8 Are there any restrictions or prohibitions against drug and alcohol testing of applicants?